Peripheral

 Dynamic Needle Tip Positioning

 One of the first trials to show the efficacy of real time ultrasound-guidance in pediatric peripheral IV access was by Doniger et al in the ED of a Level 1 pediatric trauma center.
 This prospective, randomized study included 50 pediatric patients less than 10 years of age who had either had a history of difficult IV access or at least two unsuccessful traditional attempts.
 They found an overall success rate of 80% in the US group versus 64% in the traditional group, along with decreased cannulation times, fewer attempts and fewer needle redirections.
 A more recent meta-analysis by Heinrichs et al suggests that ultrasound-guided may decrease PIV attempts and procedure time in children in both emergency room and operating room settings.
-Unless our health system is an anomaly, I imagine quite a few of you have also used the ultrasound on the wards after everyone who can put in IV’s have been exhausted and someone finally says, “call anesthesia.”
-If you haven’t considered using the ultrasound in that situation, perhaps you should.
+Even more recently, a newly published study found that first-attempt success rates were significantly higher with ultrasound-guided IV placement—72 out of 84 children (85.7%)—compared to the standard technique.
+Some have questioned whether the study’s findings truly compare techniques or simply reflect differences in practitioner expertise, as standard IV placements were largely performed by house staff with varying levels of training, while ultrasound-guided insertions may have been handled by more experienced clinicians.
+This raises concerns about generalizability, particularly in settings where IV placement is performed by highly skilled anesthesia personnel or vascular access specialists.

 The most common cannulation sites in the pediatric population include: cephalic, brachial, antecubital, saphenous.
 Securing the limb to an arm board or having a second pair of hands to secure the limb during the procedure (or both!) can be extraordinarily helpful.
 One should also pre-scan to identify which side and which vessels seem most promising for cannulation.

 Doniger, S.J., Ishimine, P., Fox, J.C. and Kanegaye, J.T., 2009.
 Randomized controlled trial of ultrasound-guided peripheral intravenous catheter placement versus traditional techniques in difficult-access pediatric patients.
-Pediatric emergency care25(3), pp.154-159.
+Pediatric emergency care, 25(3), pp.154-159.

 Heinrichs, J., Fritze, Z., Vandermeer, B., Klassen, T. and Curtis, S., 2013.
 Ultrasonographically guided peripheral intravenous cannulation of children and adults: a systematic review and meta-analysis.
-Annals of emergency medicine61(4), pp.444-454.
+Annals of emergency medicine, 61(4), pp.444-454.

 Tobias, J.D., Martin, D.P. and Bhalla, T., 2015.
 Ultrasound-guided peripheral venous and arterial cannulation in the pediatric population.
-Anaesthesia, Pain & Intensive Care19(3).
+Anaesthesia, Pain & Intensive Care, 19(3).

 Clemmesen, L., Knudsen, L., Sloth, E. and Bendtsen, T., 2012.
 Dynamic needle tip positioning–ultrasound guidance for peripheral vascular access.
 A randomized, controlled and blinded study in phantoms performed by ultrasound novices.
 Ultraschall in der Medizin-European Journal of Ultrasound, 33(07), pp.E321-E325.